symlex/symlex/README.md

 **Step 3:** Let [Phing](https://www.phing.info/) initialize the database and build the front-end components for you:

 ```
-docker-compose exec php bash
+docker-compose exec php sh
 bin/phing build
 ```

 *Note: You can also use this approach to execute other CLI commands later.
-Alternatively, you can install npm, bower and requirejs locally and link "db" to 127.0.0.1 in /etc/hosts to run commands directly on your host.*
+Alternatively, you can install npm and Yarn locally and link "db" to 127.0.0.1 in /etc/hosts to run commands directly on your host.*

 After successful installation, open the site at http://localhost:8081/ and log in as `admin@example.com` using the password `passwd`.